 What was the name they called him by?

-Why exactly was the purpose of the meeting?
+Why exactly was the purpose of your meeting?

 If you recollect and if I’m correct, you were first made to understand the human perception of God when you were a kid.
-It was probably conveyed to you that you need to pray to God because he always helps.
-If you trust him, he keeps you out of trouble.
+It was probably conveyed to you that you need to pray to God because He always helps.
+If you trust Him, He keeps you out of trouble.
 You probably saw a framed picture or an idol, believed your parents and elders, followed their instructions and imitated what they did in terms of kneeling, bowing, trusting and everything.
-You learnt everything from them in the beginning.
+You began learning everything from YOUR elders.
 If you noticed a few odd looking God’s or some body parts looked wierd, you probably asked your elders why it was so.
-It could be a Big mighty Human/ monkey called Hanuman who ‘could fly’ or it could be Ganpati ji.
-It is easy to perceive God in a human form.
+It could be a Big mighty Human/ monkey called Hanuman who ‘could fly’ or it could be Ganpatiji.

 Samajh aata Hai.
 You can relate.

-This is the perception about a particular religion.
+I say, This is your perception about a particular variable- about ” Man-made Religion”

-Eg: Meera was a reserved and conservative girl.
-Her general perception of Alcohol was based on her learnings that it is bad for health and you MUST NOT consume it.
+Meera was a reserved and conservative girl.
+Her general perception of Alcohol was based on her old school learnings (in school) that it is bad for health and you MUST NOT consume it.
 All those who have consumed it have sinned or are bad people.
-After she joined a corporate and attended her first corporate party, she spotted few of her close colleagues,competing with Vodka shots.
+After she joined a corporate and attended her first corporate party, she spotted a few of her close office friends, competing with Vodka shots.
 She was asked to join them, since friends never do crazy things alone.
-She was hesitant and decided to maintain a distance from all of them.
+She was hesitant since these were hardcore values imbibed deep inside.
+She decided to maintain a distance from all of them.

 The next day she met them all at work and observed her own perception change.
 These were the same guys who had always been supportive and helped her with menial jobs.
-It was just that, everyone chose to act in a certain way inspite of knowing the pros and cons.
+It was just that, everyone chose to act in a certain way the other night, well knowing the pros and cons.
 It was a matter of choice.
-She wasnt comfortable with the idea of drinking while her friends were.
-Though the society tends to judge a person based on their actions, this is a matter of choice.
+She wasn’t comfortable with the idea of drinking while her friends were.
+Though the society tends to judge a person based on their actions, this is A MATTER OF CHOICE.
 Plus they could handle themselves the whole night without actually losing control of themselves.
 So why exactly did Meera think that drinking was bad?
-It wasn’t really bad after all!
-Her folks were still supportive.
-That’s when she realized how her angle had been so one sided and how she had turned a blind eye towards the the other side.
-By the end of the the week, she was convinced that all those who drink were definitely good.
-It’s just a matter of your experiences.
+It probably wasn’t really bad after all.
+The same friends respected Meera even after she chose NOT TO DRINK vodka.
+So that meant she could be respectful of their choice too unless it harmed anyone, Right?

-There are some common ideals / understanding which we share as humans.
+Similarly, there are some common ideals / perceptions which we share as humans.